ervitis/validaktor/README.md

 ```

 We can prepare the test data using an struct and then iterate it inside the for loop.

+### Test dependencies

+Install in your system `golangci-lint` for lint your code.

+Also you need to install `make` in your system.
+Then write in your console:

+> make check

 ## Built With